Gulfstream Aerospace

 Home Screen

-The PCU home gives passengers one-tap access to the six most-used cabin controls: Lights, Shades, Temperature, Change Seat, Presets, and Settings — arranged in a 2×3 grid.
-No menus.
-No hierarchy.
-Everything a passenger needs is one tap from launch.
+The PCU home gives passengers one-tap access to the six most-used cabin controls: Lights, Shades, Temperature, Change Seat, Presets, and Settings.

 PCU Media Screen